XTLS/Xray-docs-next/docs/en/config/inbound.md

 > `listen`: address

-The listening address, either an IP address or a Unix domain socket.
-The default value is `"0.0.0.0"`, which means accepting connections on all network interfaces.
+The listening address, which can be an IP address or a Unix domain socket.
+The default value is `"0.0.0.0"`, which means listening on all network interfaces.

-An available system IP address can be specified.
+You can specify an IP address available on the system.

+`"::"` is equivalent to `"0.0.0.0"`; both will listen on IPv6 and IPv4 simultaneously.
+However, if you only want to listen on IPv6, you can set `v6only` in `sockopt` to true.
+If you only want to listen on IPv4, you can use commands like `ip a` to view the specific IP on the network card (usually the machine's public IP address or a private network address like 10.x.x.x) and listen on that.
+Of course, you can do the same for IPv6.

+Note that because UDP is not connection-oriented, if the inbound is based on UDP and there are multiple IP addresses on the network card, and the external connection is to a non-preferred address on the card, Xray might incorrectly use the preferred address as the source address for the reply instead of the target of the external connection, causing the connection to fail.
+The solution is not to listen on `0.0.0.0` but to listen on the specific IP address on the network card.

-Unix domain socket can also be specified by providing the absolute path in the form of `"/dev/shm/domain.socket"`.
-The `@` symbol can be added at the beginning to represent [abstract](https://www.man7.org/linux/man-pages/man7/unix.7.html), and `@@` represents padded abstract.
+Supports Unix domain sockets in absolute path format, such as `"/dev/shm/domain.socket"`.
+You can add `@` at the beginning to represent [abstract](https://www.man7.org/linux/man-pages/man7/unix.7.html), and `@@` for abstract with padding.

-When Unix domain socket is specified, `port` and `allocate` will be ignored.
-The protocol currently supports VLESS, VMess, and Trojan.
-The transport methods available are TCP, WebSocket, HTTP/2, and gRPC.
+When filling in a Unix domain socket, `port` and `allocate` will be ignored.
+The protocol can currently be VLESS, VMess, or Trojan, and applies only to TCP-based underlying transports, such as `tcp`, `websocket`, `grpc`.
+UDP-based transports like `mkcp` are not supported.

-When specifying a Unix domain socket, you can add a comma and an access permission indicator after the socket, such as `"/dev/shm/domain.socket,0666"`, to specify the access permission of the socket.
-This can be used to solve the socket access permission issue that occurs by default.
+When filling in a Unix domain socket, you can use the format `"/dev/shm/domain.socket,0666"`, i.e., adding a comma and access permission indicators after the socket, to specify the access permissions of the socket.
+This can be used to solve socket permission issues that occur by default.

 > `port`: number | "env:variable" | string

 Port.
-The accepted formats are:
+Accepted formats are as follows:

-- Integer: the actual port number.
+- Integer value: The actual port number.
-- Environment variable: starts with `"env:"`, followed by the name of an environment variable, such as `"env:PORT"`.
+- Environment variable: Starts with `"env:"`, followed by the name of an environment variable, such as `"env:PORT"`.
 Xray will parse this environment variable as a string.
-- String: can be a numeric string, such as `"1234"`, or a range of port numbers, such as `"5-10"` which represents ports 5 through 10, a total of 6 ports.
-You can use commas to separate multiple ranges, such as `11,13,15-17`, which represents ports 11, 13, and 15 through 17, a total of 5 ports.
+- String: Can be a numeric string, such as `"1234"`; or a numerical range, such as `"5-10"` indicating ports 5 to 10 (6 ports in total).
+Commas can be used for segmentation, such as `11,13,15-17` indicating port 11, port 13, and ports 15 to 17 (5 ports in total).

-When only one port is specified, Xray listens for inbound connections on that port.
-When a range of ports is specified, it depends on the `allocate` setting.
+When only one port is specified, Xray will listen for inbound connections on this port.
+When a port range is specified, Xray will listen on all ports within the range.

+Note that listening on a port is a relatively expensive operation.
+Listening on a port range that is too large may cause a significant increase in resource usage or even cause Xray to fail to work properly.
+Generally speaking, problems may begin to appear when the number of listening ports approaches four digits.
+If you need to use a very large range, please consider using iptables for redirection instead of setting it here.

 > `protocol`: "dokodemo-door" | "http" | "shadowsocks" | "socks" | "vless" | "vmess" | "trojan" | "wireguard"

-The connection protocol name.
-The optional protocol types are listed in [inbound protocols](./inbounds/).
+Connection protocol name.
+See the list of available [Inbound Protocols](./inbounds/) on the left.

 > `settings`: InboundConfigurationObject

-The specific configuration content depends on the protocol.
-See `InboundConfigurationObject` in each protocol for details.
+Specific configuration content, which varies by protocol.
+See `InboundConfigurationObject` in each protocol section for details.

 > `streamSettings`: [StreamSettingsObject](./transport.md#streamsettingsobject)

-The underlying transport method is how the current Xray node interfaces with other nodes.
+Underlying transport method (transport) is the way the current Xray node connects with other nodes.

 > `tag`: string
->
 > The identifier of this inbound connection, used to locate this connection in other configurations.

 ::: danger